 - Human Anatomy, learning proportion canons and how to draw different features in various poses.
 I still have a very tough time with this one.
 Having never in my amateur cartoony doodling life ever put much focused study on human anatomy (meaning I used to just draw from memory/imagination, like, yah..
 I think that’s more or less what a person jumping looks like…), this is the area of craft I struggle the most with.

 - One way I trained myself in human anatomy was to start by tracing the anatomical part I was having trouble with.
-Try to find an accurate photograph of that body part.
+Source a photograph of that body part.
 Trace it.
 Maybe you need to trace it a couple of times over and over, until your drawing hand becomes acclimated to how it’s supposed to move across the canvas.

 - Then try to draw it freehand.
 If your freehand version sucks way too much, go back to trace it again.
 Then try freehand again.
 Slowly but surely, your freehand versions will suck less.
 Before long, you’ll be able to freehand it just as well as the very first traced version.
 The motions for how to draw that body part become muscle memory.